China state media announces confessions in probes into stocks plunge

-An official from China's securities regulator had confessed to insider trading while four senior executives from China's largest brokerage, CITIC Securities (600030.SS) (6030.HK), had also confessed to insider dealing, the official Xinhua news agency reported.
+An official from China's securities regulator had confessed to insider trading while four senior executives from China's largest brokerage, CITIC Securities , had also confessed to insider dealing, the official Xinhua news agency reported.

 China is trying to boost its stock markets, which have plunged some 40 percent since mid-June on concerns over the country's slowing economy and an unexpected devaluation of the yuan currency in mid-August.